The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 ### Configuring Your knexfile

-You exports of your `knexfile.ks` should have two properties, one for development and one for production, like so:
+The exports of your `knexfile.ks` should have two properties, one for development and one for production, like so:

 ```js
 module.exports = {